-What's so magic about ages 4 months to 6 months?
+What's so magic about ages 4 to 6 months?
 It's around this time that babies typically stop using their tongues to push food out of their mouths and begin to develop the coordination to move solid food from the front of the mouth to the back for swallowing.
-Before this age, babies also have low levels of the enzymes that help with the digestion of starch.

-Keep in mind that waiting until age 6 months before introducing solid foods to babies who are exclusively breast-fed can help ensure that they get the full health benefits of breast-feeding.
+It's also at age 6 months that babies need complementary food to support growth, satisfy hunger and help meet energy and nutrient needs.
+For babies who are exclusively breast-fed, waiting until age 6 months before introducing solid food can help ensure that they get the full health benefits of breast-feeding.

 Starting solids too early — before age 4 months — might:

-- Cause a baby to get too much or not enough calories or nutrients
+- Cause a baby to get too many or not enough calories or nutrients

 - Increase a baby's risk of obesity

 Also, starting solids before age 4 months hasn't been shown to help babies sleep better at night.